-Blue Carbon Resilience Credits are an innovation being developed by The Nature Conservancy (TNC) and AXA XL to recognise the benefits of protecting and restoring these habitats to support coastal adaptation to sea level rise through, for example flood reduction.
+Blue Carbon Resilience Credits are an innovation being developed by TNC and AXA XL to recognise the benefits of protecting and restoring these habitats to support coastal adaptation to sea level rise through, for example flood reduction.

 This ORRAA-supported project aims to transform coastal wetland management by creating both a carbon and a resilience value for mangrove ecosystems in the Caribbean and globally.
 Blue Carbon Resilience Credits will – for the first time – allow corporations to offset their carbon footprint while at the same time supporting resilience by reducing flooding in highly vulnerable coastal areas through the conservation and restoration of coastal wetlands.
 This will not only help protect millions of people, but also deliver multiple co-benefits, including healthier fisheries, water purification, and improved local livelihoods.
-ORRAA funds are laying the foundation for what may become the first ever blue carbon initiative in The Bahamas.
 The project has completed a pre-feasibility study for carbon and resilience credit market project development across two sites covering 10,000 hectares of mangroves.
 It is estimated that by restoring these sites alone, more than US$140 million a year in property damages could be avoided and over 750 people would be at reduced risk of flood impacts.

 Scalability and Next Steps